 I know that when my mind becomes loud and unsettled, it’s often a product of too much focus going toward what I believe is lacking in my life.

-Too much energy toward what I feel I’m perceivably lacking vs what is going well in my life makes me extremely unhappy.
+Too much energy toward what I feel I’m perceivably lacking versus what is going well in my life makes me extremely unhappy.

 Focusing on what I think is “wrong” with my life are some of my most intense moments of suffering.